-Alzheimer’s and Dementia Prevention: Ageless Wisdom
+Alzheimer’s and Dementia Prevention: Physical and Mental Activity

 The Central Nervous System and the Brain

-The central nervous system works with the brain that controls cognitive function, activity, and communication between brain cells.
-Leaning about how age-related change affect the central nervous system is important to prevent a diagnosis of Alzheimer’s or dementia.
+The central nervous system works with the brain to regulate cognitive function, activity, and communication between cells.
+Learning about how age-related changes affect the central nervous system is one step you can take to prevent a diagnosis of Alzheimer’s or dementia.

 According to the Alzheimer’s Association, 1 in 10 Americans over the age of 65, 14% of people age 71, and 32% of persons over age 85 have Alzheimer’s Dementia.
 This means that 1 in 3 older adults die with some form of dementia.
 (1) The statistics are sobering.